aang3la/aang3la/README.md

 #### About Me:
-- 🌱 I’m currently learning Web Services & APIs
+- 🌱 I’m currently learning React
 - 🤔 I’m looking for help with finding an internship
 - 💬 Ask me about #JavaScript, #NodeJS
 - 📫 How to reach me: antovaangela@gmail.com